oasys/www.oasys.net/content/fragments/ubuntu-multiarch-mirror.md

 Looking at my options to fix this, I could:

 1. remove the architecture with a `dpkg --remove-architecture i386`
-2. try to disable multiarch with a `preseed` command
+1. try to disable multiarch with a `preseed` command
+1. specify `deb [arch=amd64] https://...` in each of the apt sources to [override][multiarch-sources] the architectures apt uses
-3. add the i386 binaries to the mirror
+1. add the i386 binaries to the mirror

-I wanted others to be able to use this without any additional configuration so I chose 3 and just added `i386` to the list in `ftpsync-ubuntu.conf` and manually ran the mirror script.
+I wanted others to be able to use this without any additional configuration so I chose the last option and just added `i386` to the list in `ftpsync-ubuntu.conf` and manually ran the mirror script.

 ```bash
 ARCH_INCLUDE="amd64 i386 source"